wendyvosu/number-guessing-game/README.md

 Installation Instructions
 -
 -There is no installation necessary to play the game.
-The user may access the game through the "Link to Hosted Site".
+The game can be accessed through the "Link to Hosted Site".

 **How to Play**
 -